 - Complaining about a sharp pain in the ear

 Future technologies, such as the TOMi Scope, will allow clinicians to view the middle ear by seeing through the eardrum.
-If the physician does suspect an ear infection, antibiotics may or may not be recommended.
+If the healthcare provider does suspect an ear infection, antibiotics may or may not be recommended.
 Generally speaking, an ear infection has the potential to resolve itself without antibiotic treatment.
-In the case of a severe middle ear infection with infected fluid in the middle ear, the American Academy of Pediatrics recommends the physician prescribe antibiotics.
+In the case of a severe middle ear infection with infected fluid in the middle ear, the American Academy of Pediatrics recommends the healthcare provider prescribe antibiotics.
 And in cases where multiple ear infections have occurred, called Recurrent AOM (RAOM), a referral to an ear specialist (otolaryngologist) may be necessary, to evaluate whether surgical intervention may be warranted.
 However, the guidelines recommend a “watchful waiting” approach for non-severe middle ear infections in children over the age of two.
 The overall goal is to reduce over-prescription of antibiotics.

 Otitis Media with Effusion